 Another way I create content for brands is by writing guest blog posts for clients who have a blog/journal element to their website.
 They might hire me to write about a certain destination I’ve explored or a product of theirs that I love and used on a certain trip etc.

 Another way I afford to travel full time is by licensing my photos.
 And when I say “my photos” I am referring to the photos my husband and I capture and edit as part of our joint business.
-Clients buy images off us for features in magazines, book covers, billboards, print catalogs, online print stores, etc. There is really good money to be made in print licensing but it isn’t always a reliable source of continuous income.
+Clients will purchase images from us for features in magazines, book covers, billboards, print catalogs, online print stores, etc. There is really good money to be made in photo licensing but it isn’t always a reliable source of continuous income.

 Press trips and tourism projects

 Clients in the tourism industry (hotels, airlines, tourism boards, tour companies) often hire photographers and bloggers to advertise their destination and/or create content for them to use for advertising.
 This can look different depending on the clients needs but for me it’s usually a package of social posts, blog posts, and images for use on their social channels.

 You have probably noticed some of the ads I have on this blog.
 They are another way I make passive income on old and new content.
 I also make income from affiliate links I use in my blog posts (i.e. when someone buys a product I recommend I get a small kickback at no extra cost to them).

 Sponsored blog posts

 Another way I can afford to travel full time is by taking on sponsored blog post collaborations.
 This is essentially a way that I can share products that I use and love with my audience whilst helping to advertise for the client at the same time.
 If you partner with the right brands it’s a win/win.